Fisette, Paul R.

 - Architectural Blueprint Reading and Estimating

 Beauregard, S., Hoque, S., Fisette, P. and Weil, B. Is Boston Building Better?
 An Analysis of the LEED Certifiable Standard in the Boston Zoning Code.
-[Submitted to the Journal of Green Building, Sept.
-2013.]
+Journal of Green Building, Volume 9, Number 3, Summer 2014, 131-150.

 National Research Council of The National Academies.
 February 2013.
 Energy-Efficiency Standards and Green Building Certification Systems Used by the Department of Defense for Military Construction and Major Renovations.
 National Academy Press.
 Washington, D.C.
 231pp. (co-authored with 6 panel members.)